State Policy Network

 Lawson Bader is president and CEO of DonorsTrust and Donors Capital Fund.
 Before joining DonorsTrust, Bader spent more than 20 years leading free-market research and education groups, including the Competitive Enterprise Institute and the Mercatus Center at George Mason University.

-Bader is “an innovator who has spent his career championing a long-range vision of American greatness, inspiring us all as our happy warrior,” said Tracie Sharpe, president and CEO of State Policy Network, before presenting the award to the long-time liberty champion and private pilot.
+Bader is “an innovator who has spent his career championing a long-range vision of American greatness, inspiring us all as our happy warrior,” said Tracie Sharp, president and CEO of State Policy Network, before presenting the award to the long-time liberty champion and private pilot.

 Lawson Bader’s Roe Award Acceptance Remarks